Disc Golf Weight Explained – Choosing the Best Disc Weight

 2020 Christmas Gift Ideas for Disc Golfers

-Of course, no disc golf will turn down more discs for the holidays.
-But where do you start if you don’t know which specific discs they need in their bag?
-You might as well get something that is fun to throw and collectible, or that shares a little holiday spirit.
-That way, whether they throw it, or keep it as a memento, they’ll be happy.
-Here are a few holiday discs you might consider:
+Of course, no disc golfer will turn down more discs for the holidays.
+But where do you start if you don’t know which specific discs they need?
+Opt for something fun to throw, collectible, or even holiday-themed.
+Whether they use it or keep it as a memento, they’ll appreciate it.

 Browse Limited Edition Discs Here